engity-com/bifroest/docs/reference/auditlog/remote-targets/sftp.md

      Setting `acceptAllHostKeys: true` makes the target connection vulnerable to on-path attacks.

 <<property("identityFiles", "list of File Paths", heading=3)>>
 One or more unencrypted OpenSSH or PEM private-key files, tried in order.
 Each file must be regular, owned by the Bifröst process user, and at most 1 MiB.
 On Unix, group and other permission bits must all be disabled.
 On Windows, the file must use a protected DACL granting access only to its owner and `SYSTEM`.
 Identity paths are static and do not support templates.
+Their keys must differ from every configured audit-encryption recipient.

 <<property("password", "string", default="", heading=3)>>
 The SSH password.
 This value supports Bifröst string templates without a context object.
 Prefer an environment variable or the `file` template function over storing it directly in YAML.
 Template results are used exactly as rendered and are not trimmed.